IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 1.1 (Project Initialization), Story 1.2 (Game State Management)

 **Technical Notes:** This will involve setting up API keys, handling API requests and responses, and basic error handling.
 The prompt engineering should include instructions to encourage creative and non-generic outputs.
+We will use **Gemini Pro / Gemini 1.5 Pro** via the **`google-generativeai 0.8.5`** Python client library. **Flask API Routes** will be used to secure AI API keys and provide simple RESTful endpoints for frontend interaction.
+Prompt management will utilize a **Structured Prompting Strategy** with narrative archetypes.
+If AI generation proves to be slow, **Celery with Redis** will be considered for background processing, but this is deferred.
+If AI generation fails, an inline error message will be displayed on the AI Prompt Screen with a retry button.

 ### Story 2.2: Dynamic Room Description Generation